Social Stories

 A Social Story accurately describes a context, skill, achievement, or concept according to 10 defining criteria.
 These criteria guide Story research, development, and implementation to ensure an overall patient and supportive quality, and a format, “voice”, content, and learning experience that is descriptive, meaningful, and physically, socially, and emotionally safe for the child, adolescent, or adult with autism.

-We can use Social Stories™ with children and young adults with autism as a method of sharing information in an accurate, meaningful and safe way.
+We can use Social Stories™ as a method of sharing information in an accurate, meaningful and safe way.

 http://carolgraysocialstories.com/